usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.3.1.
 Permitted Authenticator Types

-Authentication Assurance Level 3 requires the use of one of three kinds of hardware devices:
+Authentication Assurance Level 3 requires the use of one of two kinds of hardware devices:

 * Multi-Factor Cryptographic Device
 * Single-Factor Cryptographic Device used in conjunction with Memorized Secret

-All cryptographic device authenticators used at AAL 3 SHALL be verifier impersonation resistant as described in section [5.2.5](#verifimpers).

 #### 4.3.2.
 Authenticator and Verifier Requirements

 Communication between the claimant and channel SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to man-in-the-middle attacks.
 At least one authenticator used in each AAL 3 authentication SHALL be verifier impersonation resistant as described in Section [5.2.5](#verifimpers).
+The verifier SHALL be verifier compromise resistant as described in Section [5.2.7](#verifier-secrets) with respect to at least one authentication factor.

 Multi-factor authenticators used at AAL 3 SHALL be hardware cryptographic modules validated at [[FIPS 140]](#FIPS140-2) Level 2 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
 Single-factor cryptographic devices used at AAL 3 SHALL be validated at [[FIPS 140]](#FIPS140-2) Level 1 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.